How to remove a file from a Git commit

 Terminal

-# Step 2: If you also want to delete the file from your working directory, use:
+# Alternatively, if you also want to delete the file from your working directory, use:

 git rm <file-to-remove>

-# Step 3: Amend the last commit to exclude the file
+# Step 3: Create a new commit excluding the file

-Replace <file-to-remove> with the name of the file you want to exclude from the commit.
+Replace `<file-to-remove>` with the name of the file you want to exclude from the commit.
 This command sequence will open your default text editor to allow you to optionally edit the commit message.
-Saving and closing the editor will finalize the amended commit with the file removed.
+Saving and closing the editor will finalize the new commit with the file removed, leaving your repository in a clean state.

 If the file to be removed is part of an older commit, you need to perform an interactive rebase: